Wizards-vs-Robots/documentation/srs.md

 Please refer to [our first blog entry](https://4kills.wordpress.com/2021/10/05/wizards-vs-robots/) for information on our vision for this product.

 ### 2.2 Use Case Diagram

+In the following use case diagram we have only considered _player_ actors in order to improve readability and to depict what the system looks like from the perspective of a player.
+For more details there will be additional actors to clarify how the system works in terms of activity diagrams and the likes.

 ![OUCD](./ucd.svg)